makernexus/MN_ACLOLD/Documents/EZFLocalMemberCache_Proposal.md

 it should be possible to modify the code and table manually before they are put into use.
 The code must be robust against schema changes in that it should continue to function and not generate SQL statements that can't be executed against the current database regradless of schema changes implemented by EZFacility.
 	[BG comment:  per my earlier comments, I do not see a need to automatically detect EZ Facility internal schema changes, and their API is independent of their schema.
 I believe that the only EZ Facility changes that we would need to respond to are changes in their functionality, which are unlikely to not be backward compatible (for business reasons).
 Likewise, EZ Facility API changes will have to be accomodated by the cache, but any such changes would likely be backward compatible.
 So I wouldn't vote to be fancy and try to accomodate such changes automatically.
 EZ Facility has a strong business interest in maintaining backward compatibility.
 IMHO.]
+[Their API doesn't really document the exact JSON contents returned.
+It's pretty clear from looking at their stuff that they've got some SQL databases behind some fairly rudimentary JSON<->REST<->SQL interfaces and that if they modify their SQL Schema, it's very likely their JSON encoder would simply go with the flow automatically for lack of a better way to put it.
+There are some exceptions for array fields that clearly come from separate tables, but even those are trivial.
+As such, I have low confidence that the API is 100% stable with respect to the JSON generated as a result.]

 The initial SQL schema will be as follows:

 	[BG comment:  I do dnot agree with caching all of this data.
 Yes, we are forced to get it from EZ Facility, but we should only persist that information needed for the RFID system.
 This is a member data privacy issue.
 It is a benefit of the cache concept that the RFID stations NOT receive any more data than is necessary for access control and monitoring decision making.
 All of the rest of the data that EZ Facility forces on us should be discarded before we cache it.
-IMHO.]
+IMHO.][od: My argument would be rather that we could limit what we send to the RFID stations from the cache, but there (should be) zero benefit to not storing it locally in the SQL database.
+One advantage to caching the full data is that we would still have it if something went horribly awry on the EZF side.
+I'm not saying I think that's likely, but I can't rule it out, either.
+Another advantage is that it could serve as the basis for other (readonly) uses of the data being decoupled from direct EZF dependencies.]

 ```
 TABLE: Members